Lamo language: Classification

 Suzuki & Nyima (2016, 2018) suggest that Lamo may be a Qiangic language.
 Guillaume Jacques (2016) suggests that mBo is a rGyalrongic language belonging to the Stau-Khroskyabs (Horpa-Lavrung) branch.

 Suzuki & Nyima (2018) note that Lamo is closely related to two other recently documented languages of Chamdo, eastern Tibet, namely Larong (spoken in the Lancang River valley of Zogang County and Markam County) and Drag-yab (spoken in southern Zhag'yab County).
 These languages together are called the Chamdo languages.

 Lamo compared with Written Tibetan and Proto-Tibeto-Burman (Nyima & Suzuki 2019):

 Lexicon

 Suzuki & Nyima (2016) list the following Lamo words.

 Phonology

 Suzuki & Nyima (2018) report the phonology of the Kyilwa dialect.
 They have drawn the conclusion that Lamo "tends to have a different phonetic development from the others".

-Consonants: /ph, p, b, th, t, d, ʈ, ʈh, ɖ, kh, k, g, qh, q, ɢ, ʔ, tsh, ts, dz, tɕh, tɕ, dʑ, s, z, ʂ, ɕ, ʑ, x, ɣ, χ, ʁ, h, ɦ, m, m̥, n, n̥, ȵ, ȵ̊, ŋ, ŋ̊, ɴ, ɴ̥, l, l̥, r, w, j/.
+Prenasalisation and preaspiration appear as a preinitial.

-Vowels: /i, e, ɛ, a, ɑ, ɔ, o, u, ɯ, ə, ʉ, ɵ/.
 All of these vowels have creaky and nasalized counterparts.
 There are a few secondary articulations found marginally, namely retroflexed /ɚ/ and velarized /əɣ/.